Clinical Psychopharmacology

 and James Johnson, MD

-This course meets the qualifications for 5 hours of continuing education units
+This course meets the qualifications for 5 hours of continuing education

-APA, BOP, BRN, CA BBS, FL, NAADAC, NBCC, OH, TX, TX SBEPC
+CA BBS, FL, NAADAC, NBCC, Psychologists, TX SBEPC, TXBSWE

 Clinical Psychopharmacology can be confusing and overwhelming!
 Yet psychotherapists more and more need to understand the meds that are available for their patients, the side effects, when to reevaluate current meds, etc. We have to be able to talk quickly and intelligently to medical doctors about appropriate medications.

-Learning Objectives for this 5 unit course.
-Clinicians will:
+Learning Objectives for this 5 CE course.

-4. Be aware of side effects of medications;
+4. Describe side effects of medications;

-5. Be aware of common treatment errors to avoid;
+5. List common treatment errors to avoid;

 We will be discussing medications for